 The low price winners

-the following stores had the best prices on major brands:
+The survey found the following stores had the best prices on major brands:

 - Sam's Club came in first place, with the lowest overall prices among all brick-and-mortar and online retailers.